 What Else Can You Do?

 While you probably don’t want to think about divorce before you get married, bear in mind that about 50% of marriages end with divorce.
-It makes sense to protect yourself if you are entering the union with personal assets.
+It makes sense to hire a prenuptial lawyer to protect yourself if you are entering the union with personal assets.

-You will want to work with an attorney that specializes in pre-nuptial law as doing so will keep you from making mistakes that could potentially get your prenup overturned.
-If you’re in St. Paul, Minnesota, contact us today and we’ll schedule you for an appointment and consultation.
+You will want to work with a Minnesota attorney that specializes in prenuptial law as doing so will keep you from making mistakes that could potentially get your prenup overturned.
+If you reside in St Paul or Minneapolis, contact us today at 612-286-8537 and we’ll schedule you for an appointment and consultation.
+Our offices are located at 225 South 6th St Suite #1775, Minneapolis, MN 55402.